“Women & Textiles: A Path to Peace”

 WARP’s 2019 Annual meeting will be at the Georgetown University Conference Center in Washington, DC, June 20 – June 23.
 You can view our meeting agenda below.
 For registration details, and to sign up, please visit our registration page.

 - Yasmine Dabbous, PhD, is a Beirut-born visual culture artist and researcher.
 Formerly a journalism and cultural studies scholar, Dabbous founded Kinship Stories, a line of tribal art necklaces revolving around values, stories and craftsmanship.

-- Saturday evening will include a reception and book signing featuring several new books by WARP members, a dinner together, and both live and silent auctions, as well as a screening of the film Threads, with a discussion led by producer Cathy Stevulak.
+Saturday evening will include a reception and book signing featuring several new books by WARP members, a dinner together, and both live and silent auctions, as well as a screening of the film Threads, with a discussion led by producer Cathy Stevulak.
 Thrums Books will be rolling out 2 new publications at the reception that they are sponsoring – thank you, Thrums!
 The featured books will be:

 We hope you will plan to join WARP in DC in 2019 – we will have a great time!